 International students on F-1 or J-1 visas (including dependents) who come to study at Andrews University (AU) should be informed about the immigration laws and regulations in matters related to their visa status.
 It is the responsibility of the international student to maintain his/her student visa status at all times.
 Failure to follow immigration regulations, whether intentional or unintentional, is a violation of the student visa status.
-Consequently, the status of the international student would be terminated and he/she must apply to the USCIS to be reinstated back into the legal student visa status or be faced with possible
+Consequently, the status of the international student would be terminated and he/she must apply to the USCIS to be reinstated back into the legal student visa status or be faced with possible deportation.

-The personnel at International Student Services (ISS) consists of the director called the Principle Designated School Official (PDSO) and the Designated School Official (DSO).
-They are appointed by Andrews University and authorized by United States Citizen and Immigration Services (USCIS) to issue and sign legal students' documents.
-They are also required to advise international students in areas related to student life on campus such as study, work and travel, etc.
+The personnel at International Student Services (ISS) consists of the director, called the Principle Designated School Official (PDSO), and the Designated School Official (DSO).
+They are appointed by Andrews University and authorized by United States Citizen and Immigration Services (USCIS) to issue I-20 and sign legal students' documents.
+The Undertreasurer Department of the General Conference of the Seventh-day Adventist Church is certified to issue the document DS2019 which enables the exchange visitor to obtain the J-1 visa to enter the U.S. The certified undertreasurer person is called the Responsible Officer, who presently is assisted by two Alternate Responsible (ARO) Officers.
+The director of the Office of International Student Services at Andrews University is one of the alternate Responsible Officers.
+The PDSO, DSO, and ARO are also required to advise international students in areas related to student life on campus such as study, work and travel, etc.

-The International Student Services Office communicates information to the international students in matters related to the government laws and immigration by several methods.
+The Office of International Student Services communicates information to the international students in matters related to the government laws and immigration by several methods.
 First, the orientation for new international students is required upon arrival at Andrews University.
 Failure to attend the orientation program will result in a fine to the student of \$75.
 In addition, they will have to attend a rescheduled orientation program in order to register for the semester.
 Other means of communication include the AU Bulletin, the international student services website, the Andrews Agenda, and email.
-All international students are required to immediately update the International Student Services Office of any changes in their student visa status, address, change of major or change of academic level.
+All international students are required to immediately update the Office of International Student Services of any changes in their student visa status, address, change of major or change of academic level.